2 Corinthians 11

 Paul was imprisoned.
 He would later write from prison more than once.
 But before that, he had experienced imprisonment so frequent that it becomes a credential.
 He knew what it meant to be locked away, separated from the churches, dependent on the providence of God.

 Paul has been near death so many times that "deaths" becomes plural.
 He does not know how many times his life has hung in the balance.
-But each time, God has preserved him - not for ease, but for further labor.
+But each time, God has preserved him for further labor.

 The Jewish law limited whipping to forty strokes.
-Paul received "forty stripes save one" - not from the Romans, but from his own people.
+Paul received "forty stripes save one" from his own people.
 The Jews whipped him as a heretic, a traitor to the Law.
 He was rejected by the very community that formed him.

 2 Corinthians 11:25Beatings, Stoning, and Shipwreck